Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Conclusion

 The convergence of DTS with posit arithmetic demonstrates that the framework's implications extend beyond type theory.
 Gustafson's posit representation~\cite{gustafson2017posit,gustafson2024everybit} presupposes that the compiler knows which value ranges matter; DTS provides the formal mechanism for that knowledge.
 The bounded posit format~\cite{jonnalagadda2025bposit} resolves the hardware efficiency concern that has historically limited posit adoption, making posit configurations viable candidates in the representation selection function.
 The quire accumulator presupposes that memory management is deterministic and verifiable; DMM as a coeffect discipline provides that guarantee.
 Neither system was designed with the other in mind, yet they compose naturally within the PSG because both formalize properties of numeric computation that existing type systems leave implicit.

-The information accrual principle (Section~\ref{sec:future}) formalizes why preservation matters: each compilation stage has strictly more information than its predecessor, and decisions made at later stages are strictly better informed.
-Dimensional annotations preserved through early stages enable representation selection, escape-aware allocation, and cross-target transfer analysis at the stages where those decisions can be made optimally.
+The deferred-optimization principle (Section~\ref{sec:future}) articulates why preservation matters: each compilation stage has strictly more information available than its predecessor, and the pipeline is designed so that decisions are made at the stage where their inputs are first available.
+Dimensional annotations preserved through early stages enable representation selection, escape-aware allocation, and cross-target transfer analysis at the stages where those decisions can be made with the most context.
 Early erasure forecloses these possibilities; dimensional persistence enables them.

 The practical consequence is that the compiler's internal analysis (escape classification, allocation strategy, representation fidelity, cache residency) is available as design-time feedback without a separate tooling layer.
 The PSG serves both roles because the information required for compilation and the information useful for software design are the same information.